 - Wagon shortages.

-- Security problem emanating from Islamic insurgents east, and west of the route, and associated hurdle of high insurance costs.
+- Security problems emanating from Islamic insurgents east, and west of the route, and the associated hurdle of high insurance costs.

 INSTC is an ideal start to project India as a big global player.
-Even though the investment is well worth with its economic, political and geo-strategic benefits, it is testing India’s financial backbone.
-India can do well to rope in other interested parties for partnering in the project, like Japan who also see Central Asia as a lucrative market for its products.
+Even though the investment is well worth it with its economic, political, and geo-strategic benefits, it is testing India’s financial backbone.
+India can do well to rope in other interested parties for partnering in the project, like Japan which also sees Central Asia as a lucrative market for its products.